 - Current liabilities consist of payments that are due during the upcoming accounting period.
 This includes accounts payable and interest and loan payments due during the accounting period.

 - Intermediate liabilities consist of outstanding debt against intermediate assets and often have a term of three to seven years.
 Interest and principal payments due within the coming year are included in current liabilities.
 Only the amount of debt remaining after the current year’s principal payment is deducted is included in intermediate liabilities.

-- Long term liabilities consist of outstanding debt against long term assets and may have a term of twenty or more years.
+- Long-term liabilities consist of outstanding debt against long-term assets and may have a term of 20 or more years.
 Interest and principal payments due within the coming year on this debt are included in current liabilities.
 Only the amount of debt remaining after the current year’s principal payment is deducted is included in long-term liabilities.

 Current assets and current liabilities provide an indication of the cash flow of the business during the coming year.
 Subtracting current liabilities from current assets determines the amount of working capital in the business.
 Working capital is the amount of money used to facilitate the operations of the business.

 Dividing current assets by current liabilities provides a ratio indicating the amount of cash available per dollar of current liabilities.
-For example, a current ratio of 2 indicates there are $2 of cash (or near cash assets) available for every $1 of liabilities due during the coming year.
+For example, a current ratio of 2.0 indicates there is $2 of cash (or near cash assets) available for every $1 of liabilities due during the coming year.